 3.)
 Remove the plastic covering or glove and wash with soap and warm water.
 Repeat the process of applying petroleum jelly or lanolin as many times as needed to completely remove the foam.

-Of course, you can avoid this problem altogether by hiring a professional Spray Foam Insulation Company to install the foam for you.
+Of course, you can avoid this problem all together by hiring a professional Spray Foam Insulation Company to install the foam for you.